UnifiedID2/uid2-docs-preview/preview/docs/sdks/uid2-sdk-ref-java.md

 ## Usage for DSPs

-The following instructions provide an example of how a DSP can decode bid stream tokens using the UID2 SDK for Java.
+The following instructions provide an example of how a DSP can decode <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link> tokens using the UID2 SDK for Java.

 1. Create a `BidstreamClient`: